Project Documentation – 10 Key Project Documents

 Project Charter is also known as the project definition document.
 Project vision, objectives, goals, business reason are defined in this document.
 It is an official document that formally authorizes a project.
 It also defines the stakeholders and the teams involved in the project.

 The project scope involves all the works, processes, methods required to deliver the project deliverables.
 Project Scope is the work performed to deliver a service, result, or product.
 All the project requirements and the agreed scope of work are involved in this document.

 WBS is used to divide the project into manageable sections.
 Work packages are listed hierarchically in order to manage and organize the project’s scope.
 Work Breakdown Structure (WBS) is a key document used for project planning, resource management.

 Project Management Plan

-Project schedule includes high-level details of project phases, activities and milestones.
+The project schedule includes high-level details of project phases, activities, and milestones.
 Activities are grouped under WBS levels and resources are allocated to the activities.

 Quality Assurance Plan

 A quality assurance plan includes quality objectives, quality management system, standards and guidelines, quality records in order to meet the organization’s quality requirements.